Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

    :align: center
    :target: ../../_images/Extensions/extension_wifi_caption_800.jpg

-TODO: blue = power, green = status (off=error, blink=associating, on=associated)
-TODO: U.FL and RP-SMA connector usable, U.FL good in a casing (RP-SMA can be desoldered in that case).
+The blue power LED will be on permanently if the device is powered.
+The green LED is the status LED (permanently off=error, blink=associating, on=associated).

+The WIFI module is equipped with an U.FL connector and an 75 Ohm RP-SMA pigtail cable.
+Dependend on your application it is possible to disconnect the pigtail cable and connect your own cable.